SingularityNET-Archive/SingularityNET-Archive-GitBook/development/research/stalnakers-concept-of-context.md

 By embedding context-awareness into AI systems, we can mitigate bias and build technology that reflects the values of fairness and inclusivity.

-### Slide 5: Dynamic Updates and Ethical Responsiveness <a href="#jf9op6ta9ezk" id="jf9op6ta9ezk"></a>
+### Dynamic Updates and Ethical Responsiveness <a href="#jf9op6ta9ezk" id="jf9op6ta9ezk"></a>

 <figure><img src="../../.gitbook/assets/Screenshot 2025-02-04 at 12.52.12.png" alt=""><figcaption></figcaption></figure>

-**Title:** Evolving Context in AI Interaction
+Evolving Context in AI Interaction

-**Content:**

-AI must update its understanding with new information provided by users.

-Ethical Need: Avoid misinterpretations by adapting dynamically to changes.

-Example: Correcting a healthcare chatbot’s advice when new symptoms are reported. **Connection to Stalnaker:**&#x43;ontextupdates refine communication and ensure relevance. **Graphic:** Sequence of chatbot interactions showing initial and updated responses.

-Script

-**\[Opening Statement]**\
-"AI systems must not only understand context but also adapt as new information becomes available.
-This ability to dynamically update their understanding is essential for ethical and effective interactions."
+AI systems must not only understand context but also adapt as new information becomes available.
+This ability to dynamically update their understanding is essential for ethical and effective interactions.

-**\[Main Explanation]**\
-"In Stalnaker’s framework, communication is dynamic, with context evolving as new information is introduced.
+In Stalnaker’s framework, communication is dynamic, with context evolving as new information is introduced.
 AI systems must mirror this adaptability.
-For example, a healthcare chatbot that initially provides advice based on a user’s symptoms must adjust its recommendations if the user shares additional symptoms or changes their preferences."
+For example, a healthcare chatbot that initially provides advice based on a user’s symptoms must adjust its recommendations if the user shares additional symptoms or changes their preferences.

-**\[Key Ethical Need]**\
-"This responsiveness ensures that AI remains relevant and minimizes the risk of harm caused by outdated or incorrect assumptions.
-Without dynamic updates, AI systems might make inappropriate decisions or fail to meet user needs."
+This responsiveness ensures that AI remains relevant and minimizes the risk of harm caused by outdated or incorrect assumptions.
+Without dynamic updates, AI systems might make inappropriate decisions or fail to meet user needs.

-**\[Connection to Stalnaker]**\
-"Stalnaker’s notion of contextual updates highlights the importance of refining understanding in real-time.
-For AI, this means continuously integrating new information while maintaining ethical standards and user trust."
+Stalnaker’s notion of contextual updates highlights the importance of refining understanding in real-time.
+For AI, this means continuously integrating new information while maintaining ethical standards and user trust.

-**\[Closing Statement]**\
-"Dynamic responsiveness is not just a technical feature; it’s a cornerstone of ethical AI design.
-By adapting to evolving contexts, AI systems can provide more accurate, user-centered, and ethical solutions."
+Dynamic responsiveness is not just a technical feature; it’s a cornerstone of ethical AI design.
+By adapting to evolving contexts, AI systems can provide more accurate, user-centered, and ethical solutions.

 ### Slide 6: Transparency and Shared Common Ground <a href="#id-9wuwipyihrr9" id="id-9wuwipyihrr9"></a>